 The anointing of the sick

 The anointing of the sick is the sacrament by which Christ comes to sustain and save those whom grave illness or old age wears down.
+With penance, it is one of the two sacraments of healing.
 By the anointing with a blessed oil and the prayer of the Church, he gives them his strength, consoles their heart, remits their sins and unites them to his Passion.

 For the sick and the aged

-This sacrament is for every faithful whose health is seriously impaired, by a grave illness, before an important operation, or by the weakening of old age.
-It can be received several times: each time the condition worsens, or a new serious illness arises.
-It accompanies the sick throughout the trial.
+Long called extreme unction, this anointing is for every faithful whose health is seriously impaired: from the onset of a grave illness, before an important operation, or with the weakening of old age.
+It can be received several times, each time the condition worsens or a new serious illness arises.
+It accompanies the sick throughout the trial, without waiting for the hour of death.

 The gesture received from the Lord

-Christ went through Galilee healing the sick, and he gave his apostles the same power.
-They “anointed with oil many sick and healed them.”
-Mark 6:13 The Church received this gesture from them, which Saint James describes as a sacrament entrusted to the priests.
-“Is anyone among you sick?
-Let him call the priests of the Church, and let them pray over him, anointing him with oil in the name of the Lord.
-The prayer of faith will save the sick man, and if he has committed sins, they will be forgiven him.”
-James 5:14-15
+Christ went through Galilee healing the sick, fulfilling the prophecy that announced the one who would take upon himself our sufferings.
+“He took our infirmities and bore our diseases.”
+Matthew 8:17 He gave his apostles the same power, and they “anointed with oil many sick and healed them.”
+Mark 6:13 The Church received this gesture from them, which Scripture describes as a sacrament entrusted to the priests.
+“Is any man sick among you?
+Let him bring in the priests of the church and let them pray over him, anointing him with oil in the name of the Lord.
+And the prayer of faith shall save the sick man.
+And the Lord shall raise him up: and if he be in sins, they shall be forgiven him.”
+James 5:14-15 The Church has always held this gesture to be a sacrament instituted by Christ, which the apostle James only promulgates.

 The grace of the sacrament

-The grace of this sacrament comforts the sick person: it gives him the strength, the peace and the courage to bear his trial as a Christian, and raises him up interiorly, as Saint James promises.
+The grace of this sacrament comforts the sick person: it gives him the strength, the peace and the courage to bear his trial as a Christian, and raises him up interiorly.
 It also remits his sins, above all when he can no longer confess them, and can obtain the healing of the body if God judges it good for the salvation of the soul.
-More deeply, it unites the sick person to the Passion of Christ: Scripture teaches that suffering offered with the Lord becomes fruitful and leads to glory.
+More deeply, it unites the sick person to the Passion of Christ: suffering offered with the Lord becomes fruitful and leads to glory.
 “If we suffer with him, it is to be glorified with him.”
 Romans 8:17

 The passage to the Father

 For the one who approaches the end, the anointing becomes a preparation for the last passage: it strengthens him for the encounter with God and leads him toward eternal life.
-The Church then also gives him the Eucharist as viaticum, the bread of the journey that nourishes the passage from this life to the Father.
+To the one who can still receive them, the Church then gives the last sacraments in their order: penance, which purifies the soul, the anointing, which strengthens it, then the Eucharist received as viaticum, the bread of the journey that nourishes the passage from this life to the Father and remains the last gift of the Lord.